saturday-club/neura-mind/README.md

 The average person with ADHD loses hours to context-switching and executive dysfunction. **NeuraMind** is a macOS ambient memory engine that captures, connects, and resurfaces your work context so you never lose your train of thought again.

-This project was built as part of the Claude Builder Club Hackathon @ IU on March 29, 2026.
+Winner of Claude Builder Club Hackathon @ IU on March 29, 2026.

 Demo Video: https://youtu.be/z3_eFS4P9w8